All posts

 A lot of people in tech feel something similar right now.
 Writing code by hand, the thing we've done our whole careers, is becoming unnecessary.

-But we don't have to be that scientist.
+But there's no need to take it that hard.
 As Kent Beck put it: "90% of my skills just went to $0.
 The other 10% went up 1,000x."

 So what's that remaining 10%?
-It's not just system architecture, engineering culture, process, or business analysis.
+It's not just architecture, engineering culture, process, or business analysis.
 First and foremost, it's judgment: knowing what is worth building in the first place.
 Taste.
 The ability to look at a problem and see the one solution people will actually pay for, and the ten they'll ignore.

 We're at the start of an IT renaissance.
 Anyone can spin up a startup now.
 And surviving in that brutally competitive environment, that's the skill that will define where we go from here.